 To test for a mold allergy, the doctor will take a comprehensive medical history and physical examination.
 The doctor may ask you about your symptoms and when they occur.
 Mold allergy tests include:

 - Skin prick tests – Droplets of mold allergens are placed on the skin surface with tiny punctures.
 Raised bumps (about the size of a mosquito bite) strongly indicate an allergy to that substance.

 - Blood tests – Chemical testing detects Immunoglobulin E (IgE) antibodies circulating in your blood that are directed at specific allergens.
 Lab results may take days.
-A blood sample is sent to a medical laboratory, where it can be tested for evidence of sensitivity to specific types of mold.
+A blood sample is sent to a medical laboratory, where it can be tested for evidence of sensitivity to specific types of molds.

 The doctor will put together all the evidence – test results, your personal and family health history, home and work environments, activities that might expose you to allergens, a physical exam of your eyes, ears, nose and lungs – before reaching a diagnosis.

 Can you have an allergy to indoor and outdoor mold?